abbeyseto/Email-Status-Microservice/README.md

 ## Deployment

-- Log in to AWS CLI from your teminal by
+- Connect to AWS from AWS CLI from your teminal by using the **aws configure** command.
 - Run `npx sls package --package dist ` to build from typescript to javascript files and package it in to the dist folder with cloudformation configuration files
 - Run `npx sls deploy --package dist` to deploy this stack to AWS